sproaty/whyteboard/README.txt

               * The Pen tool will now draw in response to a single mouse click;
                 before the mouse needed to be moved to draw
               * Misc existing code improvements and performance increases
+              * Unit test improvements to help with adding new features and tracking down bugs
               * Help files updates to reflect new changes and clarify any issues before